-In fact, it’s not just the method that has an effect; there are a host of reasons why CBD might linger for longer, or take a little while to produce noticeable results.
+In fact, it’s not just the method that has an effect; there are a host of reasons why CBD might linger for longer, or take a little while to absorb into your system.
 Here, we reveal the timings you need to know, and what they could mean for your daily dosage, so you can make sure you’re taking CBD at the right time for you.

 So, How Long Will CBD Last in My System?

-It’s worth pointing out that the length of time CBD stays in your system is different to how long the effects last.
-Just because you can no longer feel it, doesn’t mean every trace has been processed by your body.
-And, while research on the longevity of CBD is still in its early stages, one study indicates it may remain for one to two days when taken orally.
+It’s worth pointing out that the length of time CBD stays in your system varies between person, product type and the amount of CBD taken.
+While research on the longevity of CBD is still in its early stages, one study indicates it may remain for one to two days when taken orally.
 Other reports suggest it could be longer – up to three or five days – meaning you can expect CBD to linger in your system for as little as one day or as many as five.
 It varies based on a number of factors, from how you take it to what you’ve eaten that day, and even how much you exercise.
 Here’s what you need to consider...

 1. Your CBD Method

 CBD topicals, on the other hand, won’t make it into your bloodstream at all.
-They don’t go through your skin but, instead, may react with local cannabinoid receptors near the surface.
-You can try for yourself with a lotion, like the CBD Skin Cream, or a soothing salve, such as the CBD Muscle Balm.
+They don’t go through your skin but, instead, interact topically with the area applied.
+You can try for yourself with a soothing salve, like the CBD Muscle Balm.
 Spend at least 10-15 minutes massaging deep into skin, to ensure the CBD penetrates into the areas you need it most.